PURPOSE OF AUDIT and RISK COMMITTEE CHARTER

 - Invite Group officers, external auditors and other individuals to attend all or part of any meeting.

-- Pre-approve all auditing and non-audit services to be performed by any accounting firm employed by the Group.
+- Provide oversight of the external audit arrangements and pre-approve all auditing and non-audit services to be performed by any accounting firm employed by the Group.

 - Conduct or authorise investigations into any matters relating to its areas of responsibility, and in particular, without limiting actions that can be taken, it is empowered to: